Yes, you can; cast iron skillets are multifaceted cookware. These pans are very adaptable for all-electric stoves due it’s magnetized property.

 Is It Ok To Use A Cast Iron Wok On An Electric Stove?

 No, it’s non-compatible with any electric stoves.
-It doesn’t matter whether you are using the glass top stove-top or coil stoves; the base portion of the cookware must need to be flattened.
+It doesn’t matter whether you are using the glass top stove-top or coil stoves.
+The cookware’s base portion must be flattened shaped.

 The wok pans are domed shaped, that is why it’s most suitable with gas stoves.

-Can You Do Seasoning Of A Cast Iron Pan On An Electric Stove?
+Can You Do Cast Iron Pan Seasoning On Electric Stoves?

-NO, It’s not an effective idea to season your cast iron on any electric stoves.
+NO, It’s not a compelling idea to season your cast iron on any electric stoves.
 The convection oven or plain ovens are the best options; If you don’t have these kitchen tools, then go with gas stoves.

 Here is the explanation-